FairKeelBuyer's guides → Beneteau Oceanis 37

 Systems to check before you buy

-Confirm the exact installed diesel and saildrive package from hull records.
+Confirm the exact installed diesel (Yanmar 3YM30 standard, 40hp optional) from hull records.
 At 12-20 years old, condition and service history matter more than model-family reputation; charter-history hulls can show high engine hours.

 Standing rigging + chainplates priority: coastal, offshore